 10. Your child’s cell phone number

-If you have more than one child, you should include their cell phone numbers, if any, as well as an emergency contact number of a friend or family member who can gather everybody together in case of an emergency.
-It's worth taking a few moments to tell your kids what will happen if there is an emergency with one of their siblings — that a friend or family member will find them and bring people to their home or to the hospital if necessary.
+If you have other kids who may be at school or other activities, include their mobile phone numbers, if any, as well as an emergency contact number of a friend or family member who can help out or pick up other kids in case of an emergency.
+It’s worth taking the time to tell your kids what will happen if there is an emergency with one of their siblings and which family member or friend the can expect to pick them up or stay with them if necessary.